Ronald Mourad Cohen: Early life

-Cohen was born in Egypt on 1 August 1945, the son of Michael Mourad Cohen, a banker, and Sonia Douek.
-His family are Sephardi Jews, though his mother, Sonia Douek, is British by nationality.
-In 1957, following the Suez Crisis, Cohen's family was forced to abandon all their assets and flee Egyptian President Nassar's persecution of Jews.
+Cohen was born in Egypt on 1 August 1945, to a Syrian-Jewish banker, Michael Mourad Cohen, and a British mother, Sonia Douek, also of Syrian-Jewish origin.
+In 1957, following the Suez Crisis, Cohen's family was forced to abandon all their assets and flee Egyptian president Nassar's persecution of Jews.
 The family (including younger brother Andre) moved to England.
 His father started his own import/export business, but having arrived with just £10, life was a struggle.

 Though initially speaking only a few words of English, Cohen went to Orange Hill grammar school in North London, now part of Mill Hill County High School where despite describing it as "a school of very doubtful reputation" he excelled.

 Cohen won a scholarship to Oxford University, where he became President of the Oxford Union, and earned a degree in Philosophy, Politics, and Economics at Exeter College.
 He subsequently attended Harvard Business School, where he was a member of the Harvard Business School Rugby Club.